TrigonaMinima/TrigonaMinima.github.io/_posts/2014-04-08-Hello-World.md

 Hello World!!

-This line being a classic way to start anything in the computer world whether it is the first program in a programming language or a hello world OS, seemed to me the only way to start blogging.
+This line being a classic way to start anything in the Computer programming world whether it is the first program in a programming language or a hello world OS, seemed to me the only way to start blogging.
+I don't know what happens to people who break with this tradition, but I think it's safer not to find out.

 What I hope to write here is about the things concerning me or interesting to me.
 Things like - Physics, Computers, Philosophy, Psychology, Biology, reading, writing, etc. I guess it basically means anything and everything.